Amazon’s latest package delivery drone will fly itself

 LAS VEGAS — Amazon said Wednesday it could start making drone deliveries to consumers’ homes in just months, the latest in a string of big promises by the online retail giant that have yet to materialize in its long-promised futuristic network of package-delivering fliers.

-Amazon worldwide consumer CEO Jeff Wilke demonstrated the latest iteration of the package-toting aircraft that it promises will be fully autonomous at the company’s Re:Mars conference.
+Jeff Wilke, chief executive of Amazon worldwide consumer division, demonstrated the latest iteration of the package-toting aircraft that the firm promises will be fully autonomous at the company’s Re:Mars conference.
 The drone, Wilke said, would be able to make deliveries of up to five pounds at a range of 15 miles.

 Wilke said the aircraft is also quieter than in earlier versions so that neighbors would be less bothered by deliveries.
 “Just because you want a package delivered quickly doesn’t mean you want you or your neighbors to hear it coming,” he said.